isabelcabezasm/langgraph_cursera_labs/README.md

 1. Clone this repository.
 2. Open it in VS Code using the dev container (recommended).
-3. Create a `.env` file with your Azure OpenAI credentials (if required for certain exercises):
+3. Create a `.env` file with your Azure OpenAI credentials (required for the chatbot lab):
      ```
      AZURE_OPENAI_API_KEY=your_api_key_here
      AZURE_OPENAI_ENDPOINT=your_endpoint_here